Bashir1999/alzheimers_data/README.md

 <br /> This heatmap suggests that alcohol consumption does not have a significant observable impact on sleep quality scores among Alzheimer's patients in this dataset.
 High sleep quality (8-10) is common across all levels of alcohol intake, and there are fewer patients with lower sleep quality (4-5), regardless of their alcohol consumption levels.
-This may indicate that other factors, not shown here, play a larger role in determining sleep quality among these patients.
+This may indicate that other factors, not shown here, play a larger role in determining sleep quality among these patients. <br /> <br /> <br />